Deploy a resource forest topology

 The chosen account link attribute will be used as the Source Anchor.
 If you have a different and immutable attribute that you would prefer to use, you may do so; just be sure to edit the AD FS claims rule and select the attribute during the AAD Connect configuration.

 If the unique UPN from each user forest was not synchronized to the associated disabled object in the resource forest, single sign-on (SSO) would be broken for at least the initial sign-in attempt (assuming the user selected the option to save password).
 In the Skype for Business client, we assume that the SIP/UPN values are the same.
-Since the SIP address in this scenario is email@example.com, but the UPN of the enabled object in the user forest is in fact firstname.lastname@example.org, the initial login attempt would fail and the user would be prompted to enter credentials.
-Upon entering their correct/actual UPN, the authentication request would be completed against the domain controllers in the user forest, and sign-in would be successful.
+Because the SIP address in this scenario is email@example.com, but the UPN of the enabled object in the user forest is in fact firstname.lastname@example.org, the initial login attempt would fail and the user would be prompted to enter credentials.
+Upon entering their correct UPN, the authentication request would be completed against the domain controllers in the user forest, and sign-in would be successful.

 If the unique UPN from each user forest was synchronized to the associated disabled object in the resource forest, AD FS authentication would fail.
 The matching rule would find the UPN on the object in the resource forest, which was disabled and could not be used for authentication.

-Create a Microsoft 365 or Office 365 organization
+Create a Microsoft 365 organization

 Configure Active Directory Federation Services